4K TV: Everything You Need to Know About 4K

 What internet speed do you require to stream 4K TV?

-Amazon and Netflix require speeds of at least 15Mbps to stream 4K content.
+Amazon and Netflix require at least 15Mbps to stream 4K content.
 The speeds should remain consistent at or above this value; as soon as you leave, for example, the picture will return to HD due to the high retention rate at the peak.

 And don’t worry if you start with a blurry image – it’s common for streaming services to run a low-res show and then scale it up to HD and UHD after the initial clipboard.